unytics/bigfunctions/mosaic_example.md

     <option value="wnba-shots">WNBA Shot Chart</option>
 </select>

+!!! note ""

-> 💡 Mozaic Dashboards are generated on the fly from a yaml configuration file using Mosaic Javascript Library.
+    💡 Mozaic Dashboards are generated on the fly from a yaml configuration file using Mosaic Javascript Library.
 They are interactive and based on parquet files.
 Know more [below](#more-on-mozaic) on Mozaic.

 <br>